jlefur/Gerbil-Invasion-Senegal/README.md

 Netlogo model developped by Françoise Duraffour 2016-2024

 Source code from the article:
-    Unravelling the rapid range expansion in Senegal of the Nigerian gerbil (Gerbillus nigeriae) using a multifactorial modelling approach
-    Jean Le Fur, Françoise Duraffour and Laurent Granjon
+    Large movements of small gerbils: a modelling study of Gerbillus nigeriae fast range expansion in Senegal Jean Le Fur, Françoise Duraffour and Laurent Granjon

 	- Overall description available on info.jpg